 Our Occupational Therapist offers support and advice on how to prepare for surgery and manage with the impact of diagnosis and treatment from a practical and psychological perspective.
 They will look at potential difficulties you may have with sleep, fatigue, mood or managing daily activities.

-Our Dietitians are able to provide expert advice on the diet needed to help optimise your nutritional health prior to surgery.
+Our Dietitian is able to provide expert advice on the diet needed to help optimise your nutritional health prior to surgery.
 They can help you if you are experiencing specific dietary concerns as a result of cancer treatment such as reduced appetite or taste changes.
 They can also provide you and your families/carers with practical information on foods to choose, portion sizes and meal patterns.

 Your Consultant or Nurse Specialist will discuss Prehabilitation with you and refer you to the team if appropriate.
 Once we receive your referral we will contact you to arrange an initial appointment.